-Whether you’re looking for close beach access, a place to sleep at night while you explore by day, or an opportunity to immerse yourself in the forest, camping in Lake Tahoe will leave you refreshed when you’re ready to go back to your daily routine.
+Whether you’re looking for close beach access, a place to sleep at night while you explore by day, an opportunity to immerse yourself in the forest or close access to Lake Tahoe fishing spots, camping in Lake Tahoe will leave you refreshed when you’re ready to go back to your daily routine.

 Most campsites will need to be reserved ahead of time, but there are lots of first-come, first-served camping spots just a short drive from the lake.
 Just a heads up, camping in any of the wilderness areas requires a permit and wood fires are not permitted.

 If you can’t find a spot, there are plenty of other lodging options within the Reno Tahoe area that offer quick access to the outdoors.
-See our Places to Stay page for details.
+See our lodging and Reno camping pages for details.